Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

-WICED Manufacturing Bluetooth Test Tool
+AIROC(TM) Manufacturing Bluetooth(r) Test Tool

 Overview

-The WICED manufacturing Bluetooth test tool (WMBT) is used to test and verify the RF performance of Cypress SoC Bluetooth BR/EDR/LE devices.
+The AIROC(TM) manufacturing Bluetooth(r) test tool (WMBT) is used to test and verify the RF performance of Infineon SoC Bluetooth(r) BR/EDR/LE devices.

-Each test sends an HCI or WICED HCI command to the device and then waits for an HCI or WICED HCI Command Complete event from the device respectively.
+Each test sends an HCI or AIROC(TM) HCI command to the device and then waits for an Command Complete event from the device.

 The wmbt utility can be found in BTSDK installations in the workspace where shared dependencies are installed, and is referred to as <WMBT_PATH> below: